Seabird Photography Course at Bempton Cliffs

 Focusing modes, metering modes, white balance, histogram, composition, the use of light and colour, how to use long focal-length lenses successfully, shutter speed and depth of field will all be covered in great detail along with timing the shot for maximum impact.

 One of the biggest problems people have when photographing wildlife is getting a sharp image.
 We will also cover this in great detail.

-This course is limited to two people because we will be working right along the cliffs at Bempton – so safety is of course a priority.
+This course is limited to three people because we will be working right along the cliffs at Bempton – so safety is of course a priority.

 If you are using a cropped-sensor camera, a minimum focal length of 300mm is required for this course.
 If you use a full-frame DSLR then a focal length of 400-500mm is required.

 Depending on the weather we may, if conditions are right, meet for an early start to make use of the early morning light.